core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Protecting the Request {#sec-pairwise-protection-req}

 When using the pairwise mode, the request is protected as defined in {{Section 8.1 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
-The following differences also apply.

-* When sending a group request, what is specified in {{ssec-protect-request}} of this document holds for the corresponding Non-Notification Group Exchange, with respect to storing the value of the 'kid' and 'kid context' parameters, and to storing an invariant identifier of the group.
+Furthermore, when sending a request that establishes a long exchange, what is specified in {{ssec-protect-request}} of this document holds, with respect to storing the value of the 'kid' and 'kid context' parameters, and to storing an invariant identifier of the group.

-* If Observe {{RFC7641}} is supported, what is defined in {{ssec-protect-request-observe}} of this document holds.

 ## Verifying the Request {#sec-pairwise-verify-req}